Ratings Guy: Production

 Actor Michael Clarke Duncan guest-starred in the episode, appearing briefly in a cutaway gag as a guy wearing cowboy boots.
 Duncan had previously guest-starred in the third and final part of Stewie Griffin: The Untold Story—"Stu and Stewie's Excellent Adventure" as a stork.
-"Ratings Guy" is one of Duncan's final roles before his untimely death from complications following a heart attack a month earlier.
+"Ratings Guy" is one of Duncan's final roles before his death from complications following a heart attack a month earlier.
 He had recorded his lines in May, four months before his death on September 3, 2012.
 Actor and stand-up comedian Billy Gardell reprised his role as Mike Biggs from the sitcom Mike & Molly in a cutaway gag.
 A fan of Mike & Molly, MacFarlane decided to contact Gardell to recruit him to reprise his role as Biggs.
 Gardell agreed to reprise his role on the condition that he would get paid a salary of $600,000; the producers agreed to this condition.
 Actor and producer Jon Hamm guest-starred in "Ratings Guy" as a fictionalized version of himself, appearing when Peter gathers many TV producers to discuss ideas to make their shows better again.
 Hamm agreed to appear on the condition that Fox's proposed salary of $400,000 increase to $560,000; Fox agreed on the condition that Hamm portray himself.
 Television producer Dick Wolf guest-starred as a fictionalized version of himself, appearing when Peter gathers many TV producers to discuss ideas to make his shows better again.
 A confessed fan of Family Guy, Wolf had previously called the show's staff to appear in an episode, but he was rejected many times.
 He agreed to appear in "Ratings Guy" on the condition that he be animated accurately, write his own dialogue, and be paid a salary of $550,000; MacFarlane and Fox agreed to his proposals.